xmake-io/xmake-docs/package/local_package_old.md

 This is a very early packaging solution, incompatible with `add_requires()` and `add_packages()`, and is gradually being deprecated.

-2.5.5 Start to adopt the new local package solution, see for details: [New version local package scheme](/package/local_package).
+2.5.5 Start to adopt the new local package solution, see for details: [New local package solution](/package/local_package).

 If you still want to use the old packaging method, you can execute the following command to specify the package format: `oldpkg`